bokuweb/react-rnd/README.md

 #### `zIndex`: PropTypes.number

-The `zIndex` property is used to set the zIndex of a component.
+The `zIndex` property is used to set the zindex of a component.

 ## Test